thegrumpys/odop/client/docs/Help/settingValues.md

 See the annotated images in the "Quick overview" section above.
 Fields with an asterisk in the upper left are Dependent Variables.

-Fields with a light gray background are calculated results and cannot be directly changed.
+When in Calculator View, fields with a light gray background are calculated results and cannot be directly changed.

 ___